syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ### Custom sorting based on case-insensitive

-The datagrid allows to sort columns based on custom logic.
-You can override the `compare` method from `DataGridSource.compare` to do the custom sorting based on your requirement.
-This method compares the two objects and returns the order either they are equal, or one is greater than or lesser than the other.
-Here `sortColumn` provides the details about the column which is currently sorted with the sort direction.
-You can get the currently sorted column and do the custom sorting for specific column.

-The following code shows how to perform custom sorting for the columns based on the case-insensitive.
+The following code shows how to perform custom sorting for the columns based on the case-insensitive by overriding the `compare` method.

 {% tabs %}
 {% highlight Dart %}